jamie-brannan/hundred-days-swift/09__projectEight/d037__notes.md

 ## :one:  [Loading a level and adding button targets](https://www.hackingwithswift.com/read/8/3/loading-a-level-and-adding-button-targets)

->After our mammoth effort of building the user interface in code, it’s time to continue with something much easier: loading a level and showing letter parts on our buttons.
+>After our mammoth effort of building the user interface in code, it’s time to continue with something much easier: **loading a level** and **showing letter parts on our buttons**.

+Data handling

+>This game asks players to **spell seven words** out of various letter groups, and each word comes with a clue for them to guess.
 >
->This game asks players to spell seven words out of various letter groups, and each word comes with a clue for them to guess.
-It's important that the total number of letter groups adds up to 20, as that's how many buttons you have.
+>**It's important that the total number of letter groups adds up to 20**, as that's how many buttons you have.
 I created the first level for you, and it looks like this:

 ```swift
 HA|UNT|ED: Ghosts in residence